sacredbanana/AmigaGPT/README.md

 # AmigaGPT

-AmigaGPT is a text and image generation program that runs on the classic AmigaOS.
-Utilising the power of the OpenAI's GPT-3 and GPT-4 architectures, this program brings state-of-the-art language modeling to your Amiga computer.
+AmigaGPT is a versatile ChatGPT client for AmigaOS 3.x, 4.1 and MorphOS.
+This powerful tool brings the capabilities of OpenAI’s GPT to your Amiga system, enabling text generation, question answering, and creative exploration.
+AmigaGPT can also generate stunning images using DALL-E and includes support for speech output, making it easier than ever to interact with AI on your Amiga.
+Designed to integrate seamlessly with your system, AmigaGPT delivers modern AI technology while embracing the timeless Amiga experience.

 <img width="953" alt="Screenshot 2023-06-15 at 10 26 38 pm" src="https://github.com/sacredbanana/AmigaGPT/assets/6903516/ca5e0db3-4e37-4ea9-a6ac-9fff2d5c195a">